 The climb was very steep on a seemingly endless number of rocky steps.
 The icy wind blew down the gorge straight into our faces.
 A few times it gusted so much we lost our balance.

-Amelie grumbled a bit on the climb and there were a few moments when I wondered if we would make it but after 2 hour we made it to the top.
+Amelie grumbled a bit on the climb and there were a few moments when I wondered if we would make it but after 2 hours we made it to the top.
 We were rewarded with spectacular views out to sea and over the city.

 Because the cable car was not running the cafe and toilets at the top were also closed.
-Fortunately we had brought our own food which we ate in a sunny spot out of the wind and we found some bushes for a toilet stop.
+Fortunately, we had brought our own food which we ate in a sunny spot out of the wind and we found some bushes for a toilet stop!